 - Number of Workers – The number of working instances to be involved in the SSL decryption and encryption process.
 Default: auto

-- Log Verbosity – You can select one of the following log granularity options: Normal, Verbose, or Debug.
+- Log Verbosity – You can select one of the following log granularity options: debug, info, notice, warning, or error.

-- Ignore Validation Status – Since the clients cannot check the revocation status for server certificates of intercepted SSL connections, you can configure the default validation policy for all intercepted SSL connections for which CRL/OCSP checks could not be performed.
+- CRL Error Policy – Since the clients cannot check the revocation status for server certificates of intercepted SSL connections, you can configure the default validation policy for all intercepted SSL connections for which CRL/OCSP checks could not be performed.
 Default: Yes

-- Yes – The NG Firewall creates a valid certificate for the client as long as the content of the server certificate is validated.
+- Ignore – The F-Series creates a valid certificate for the client as long as the content of the server certificate is validated.

-- No – The NG Firewall creates an invalid certificate to let the client know that CRL/OCSP checks could not be performed.
+- Fail – The F-Series creates an invalid certificate to let the client know that CRL/OCSP checks could not be performed.

-- Allow (obsolete) SSLv2 – Enable if you must support clients that are SSLv3 only.
+- Allow (obsolete) SSLv2 – Enable if you must support clients, or remote mail servers, that are SSLv2 only.

-- Allow (obsolete) SSLv3 – Enable if you must support clients that are SSLv3 only.
+- Allow (obsolete) SSLv3 – Enable if you must support clients, or remote mail servers, that are SSLv3 only.

 - Click Send Changes and Activate.